 Perfect for those on a budget, this scout scope from Aim Sports is priced well under $100.
 Don’t be fooled by the price tag, however.
 This is a quality scope that offers tons of performance for the money.
 If you are trying to outfit an older rifle (like a Mosin Nagant) on the cheap, this is the perfect optic for the job.

 The Aim Sports Scout Scope offers variable magnification ranging from 2x to 7x.
 Although a tad on the bulky side for a scout scope, the 42mm objective lens provides plenty of light transmission for low light shooting.
-It also features an easy-to-use mil-dot reticle perfect for making those long-distance precision shots.
+It also features an easy-to-use mil-dot reticle, which is perfect for making those long-distance precision shots.

 This high-performance scout scope from UTG is packed with features, yet comes with a surprisingly affordable price tag.
 It has a generous 44mm objective lens, special Emerald-coated lenses, and an innovative EZ-TAP Illumination Enhancing (IE) System.
 These features maximize light transmission and improve image quality, even in low light shooting conditions.
 The illuminated reticle also adds a nice touch, especially when you’re trying to line up crosshairs on a dark-colored target.